Silicon Vertex Detector of the Belle II Experiment: SVD Operation and Reconstruction Performance

 Figure\,\ref{fig:cluster-charge} shows the distribution of the cluster charge released in the sensors in layer 3 u/P-side and v/N-side, obtained with 2020 and 2022 data.
 The release of charge depends on the track incident angle and thus it is normalised with the track length and scaled to the sensor thickness.
 The fit with the Landau distribution returns a most probable value (MPV) of \SI{21}{ke^-}.
 Accounting for {15}{\%} uncertainty due to the calibration of the gain, it is in agreement with \SI{24}{ke^-} expected for a minimum ionising particle (MIP) signal in the \SI{320}{\um} thick sensor.

 The cluster signal-to-noise-ratio (SNR) is defined as the total charge collected in the cluster divided by the squared-root of the quadratic-sum of the noises in the strips associated with that cluster.
 The cluster SNR distributions, measured in 2020 and 2022 data, for the sensors in layer 3 u/P-side and v/N-side, are shown in Figure\,\ref{fig:cluster-snr}.
 All the DSSDs perform excellently in terms of cluster SNR with MPV between 13-30 depending on the sensor position, due to the different track incident angle, and sides, with u/P side longer strips that have higher noise.
-A small reduction in the cluster SNR has been observed due to increased noise from the radiation damage, at the expected level.
+A small reduction in the cluster SNR has been observed in the 2022 data due to increased noise from the radiation damage, at the expected level.
+The SNR distribution is also slightly wider in 2020 data due to the different physics events used: tracks from hadronic events (used in 2020) span a wider range for the track incident angle with the sensors, and thus have a wider cluster charge distribution, than the tracks from di-muon events used in 2022.

 The cluster position resolution is estimated from the residual of cluster position against unbiased track extrapolation using $e^-e^+ \rightarrow \mu^-\mu^+$ events.
 The resolutions are 7-\SI{12}{\um} for u/P strips and 15-\SI{25}{\um} for v/N strips, which are in good agreement with expectations.
 The cluster position resolutions for layer-3 u/P-side (left) and v/N-side (right) are shown in Figure~\ref{fig:cluster-position}.
 Both results obtained with 2020 and 2022 data are shown.
-SVD is constantly monitored, performance is stable and the cluster position resolution, charge and SNR are consistent over its operation period.
+The SVD is constantly monitored, performance is stable and the cluster position resolution, charge and SNR are consistent over its operation period.

 The SVD offers an excellent hit time measurement, explained in detail in \cite{adamczyk2022design}.
 The hit time resolution is measured from the residuals of the hit time with respect to the time of the $e^+e^-$ collision ({\it EventT0}) calculated by other detectors with very good time resolution ($\leq \SI{1}{\ns}$).
 The measured hit time resolution is \SI{2.9}{\ns} (\SI{2.4}{\ns}) for the u/P (v/N) side.